-The WHO gives specific instruction on the use of the ICD-10 classification for morbidity coding in some areas, whilst it provides options and guidance of a general nature in others.
+Whilst WHO gives specific instruction on the use of the ICD-10 classification for morbidity coding in some areas, it provides options and guidance of a general nature in others.
 This can lead to differences in interpretation and application of the classification and this, in turn, can reduce the consistency and comparability of the data at local and national levels.
-Specific instructions are provided in the following pages in the form of national clinical coding standards for those areas of potential ambiguity (as far as practically possible) to safeguard data consistency.